jonshiach/graphics-labs/pages/06_3D_worlds.md

 In [Lab 5](transformations-section) we saw that we can combine transformations such as translation, scaling and rotation by multiplying the individual transformation matrices together.
 The **model matrix** is the matrix that is used to apply transformations to an object.

 Lets compute a model matrix for our cube where it is scaled down by a factor of 0.5 in each co-ordinate direction, rotated about the $y$ axis using the time of the current frame as the rotation angle and translated backwards down the $z$-axis so that its centre is at (0, 0, -4).
-Add the following code inside the rendering loop before we draw the triangles.
+Add the following code inside the rendering loop before we call the `glDrawElements()` function.

 ```cpp
 // Calculate the model matrix